farissbayu/farissbayu.github.io/README.md

 # Personal site
 Simple personal site using HTML, CSS, and Bootstrap.
-This also a project for <a href"https://www.udemy.com/course/the-complete-web-development-bootcamp/">"The Complete 2023 Web Development Bootcamp"</a> course.
+This also a project for [The Complete 2023 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) course.